jordanbtucker/totk-no-loot-boxes/README.md

 This mod is not compatible with any mod that alters `romfs/Pack/ResidentCommon.pack.zs`.

+Specifically, this mod alters `Game/AmiiboSetting/AmiiboSetting.game__ui__AmiiboSetting.bgyml` inside `ResidentCommon.pack.zs`, so it can be merged with any mod that also alters `ResidentCommon.pack.zs`.

 ## Help

 If you encounter any bugs, have any questions, or need any help, please use